NGC 7723: Characteristics

 The structure of the arms is complex.
 The arm that emanates from the southwest part of the bar is well defined for a quarter of a revolution and after that it becomes more diffuse and fades after reaching half a revolution.
 The other arm emanates from a feature about 60 degrees northwest of the bar and brightens after passing the end of the bar, and then it splits in two.
 The inner part forms the southwest part of the pseudoring and bifurcates after winding for about 120 degrees after the bar end, with the inner part being the brightest.
 The other arm becomes diffuse and of low surface brightness.

-One supernova has been observed in NGC 7723, SN 1975N, a type Ia supernova with peak magnitude of 13.8.
+One supernova has been observed in NGC 7723: SN 1975N (type Ia, mag.
+15) was discovered by Paul Wild on 24 October 1975.
+It was also independently discovered by Valentin A. Lipovetsky on 27 October 1975.

 Nearby galaxies

 NGC 7723 belongs to a small groups of galaxies known as the NGC 7727 group.
 Other members of the group include NGC 7727 and NGC 7724.
 NGC 7727 lies about 40' northwest of NGC 7723.